 Products and Services: Snap-on derives net sales from a broad line of products and complementary services that are grouped into three categories: (i) tools; (ii) diagnostics and repair information; and (iii) equipment.
 The tools category includes Snap-on's hand tools, power tools, tool storage, saws, and cutting and pruning tools product offerings.
-The diagnostics and repair information category includes handheld and PC-based diagnostic products, service and repair information products, and diagnostic software solutions, including electronic parts catalogs, business management and other solutions to help owners and managers of independent repair shops and OEM dealership service and repair shops manage and track performance.
-The equipment category includes solutions for the diagnosis and service of automotive and industrial equipment.
-Through its finance services businesses, Snap-on also derives revenue from various financing programs designed to facilitate the sales of its products.
+The diagnostics and repair information category includes handheld and PC-based diagnostic products, service and repair information products, diagnostic software solutions, electronic parts catalogs, and business management systems and services to help owners and managers of independent repair shops and OEM dealerships manage and track performance.
+The equipment category includes solutions for the diagnosis and service of vehicles and industrial equipment.
+Through its financial services businesses, Snap-on also derives revenue from various financing programs designed to facilitate the sales of its products.
 Further product line information is not presented as it is not practicable to do so.
-The following table shows the consolidated net sales and revenues of these product groups in the last three years: